+Our main specification uses each lifter's all-time personal best as an ability-based baseline for measuring deviations in attempt weight.
+However, older records may not accurately reflect a lifter's current ability, so we check robustness by replacing the all-time personal best used in the dependent variable with the trailing twelve-month personal best---the highest outcome achieved within the 12 months preceding the competition.
+The pressure variables remain unchanged, as they are defined in terms of rivals' declared or predicted attempt weights and the focal lifter's realized best outcome within the competition.

-Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap_one_year_best} corresponds to Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap} for the analysis of attempt weights using the lifter's current best within one year.
+Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap_one_year_best} corresponds to Table \ref{tb:estimate_attempt_substituted_bench1kg_list_with_lifter_event_num_experience_attending_competition_dummy_zero_current_best_without_bootstrap} for the analysis of attempt weights using the trailing twelve-month personal best.
 The main findings remain robust: pressure from both lower- and higher-ranked rivals continues to have positive and significant effects on attempt weights in both the second and third attempts.
 While the coefficient on the male dummy changes sign in the second attempt, the overall patterns are consistent, reinforcing that lifters respond to competitive pressure, particularly from higher-ranked rivals.

-Similarly, Table \ref{tb:estimate_success_probability_list_one_year_best} corresponds to Table \ref{tb:estimate_success_probability_list} for the analysis of success probabilities, utilizing the lifter's current best within a year.
+Similarly, Table \ref{tb:estimate_success_probability_list_one_year_best} corresponds to Table \ref{tb:estimate_success_probability_list} for the analysis of success probabilities, utilizing the trailing twelve-month personal best.
 The main results are largely consistent with the primary specification.
 Upward pressure—especially attempts to overtake higher-ranked rivals—is associated with a higher likelihood of failure.

-Overall, the alternative specification using the current best within a year confirms the key findings from the main analysis: competitive pressure affects both strategic weight selection and execution success, and these effects persist across time horizons.
+Overall, the alternative specification using the trailing twelve-month personal best confirms the key findings from the main analysis: competitive pressure affects both strategic weight selection and execution success, and these effects persist across time horizons.